mdamonconnolly/imagescripts/README.md

 # imageResizer
-Very basic script to batch-rename reference images in a folder to assign ownership
+Very basic script to batch-rename reference images in a folder to assign ownership TODO
-#TODO
-# - add functionality to resize images
+- add functionality to resize images
-# - potentially basic TKinter UI
+- potentially basic TKinter UI